Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D

 \section{Introduction}

-Dexterous manipulation in human life involves many creative ways of using the contacts between the hand, the object, and the environment.
-Although researchers have spent significant effort to explore robotic manipulation skills \cite{mason1986mechanics, lynch1996stable, maeda2004motion, aiyama1993pivot,holladay2015general,hou2018fast,salisbury1988whole,ChavanDafle2014extrinsic,chavan2015prehensile,tournassoud1987regrasping, hou2020manipulation}, there are still many unexplored types of manipulation skills.
-For example, \citet{nakamura2017complexities} find that existing taxonomies cannot categorize some human grasping behaviors in a grocery store.
-Automatically generating dexterous manipulation skills in various scenarios becomes desirable but still challenging.

 Dexterous manipulation planning is challenging in many aspects.
 The first challenge is the exploitation of dexterity.
-The dexterity in manipulation can come from the dexterity of robot hands (intrinsic dexterity) and the properties of the environments (extrinsic dexterity) \cite{ChavanDafle2014extrinsic}.
+The dexterity in manipulation can come from the dexterity of robot hands (intrinsic dexterity) and the exploitation of the environments (extrinsic dexterity) \cite{ChavanDafle2014extrinsic}.
 A general dexterous manipulation planner needs to use both intrinsic and extrinsic dexterity cleverly.
-Moreover, manipulation is contact-rich by nature.
+The second challenge is the contact-rich nature of manipulation.
 Making and breaking contacts bring more complexity into the system by changing its kinematics and dynamics.
 This hybrid nature makes planning through contacts difficult.
-CMGMP aims to move one step closer towards general dexterous manipulation planning by considering the dexterity from both the robot hand and the environment, and planning among these contacts.
+The CMGMP aims to move one step closer towards general dexterous manipulation planning by considering the dexterity from both the robot hand and the environment, and planning among these contacts.

 The CMGMP algorithm is a Rapidly-Exploring Random Tree (RRT)~\cite{lavalle1998rapidly} based planner with automatically enumerated contact modes to guide tree extensions.
 The key idea is to use contact modes.
 Contact modes are helpful both in generating continuous motions and capturing discrete changes.
-Contact modes serve as automatically generated ``motion primitives'', guiding the planning of continuous motions in submanifolds of the configuration space.
+Contact modes serve like automatically generated ``motion primitives'', guiding the planning of continuous motions in submanifolds of the configuration space.
 Compared with manually designed motion primitives, contact modes automatically generate more varied motions while requiring less engineering effort.
 In the discrete space, contact modes help find paths across manifolds.
 The set of kinematically feasible contact modes capture all possible discrete contact changes in the current system configuration because it enumerates all possible transitions of the contact states.
 Combined with sampling-based planning, contact modes boost the exploration over large continuous and discrete spaces for contact-rich motions.